 St Teresa lived in the golden age of Spain in the latter half of the 16th century.
 She is the foundress of the Discalced Carmelites, both the female and male branch.
 In fact, she is the only woman founder of an order of men.
 And she did this at a time when women had few rights in society and were often looked at with suspicion in the Church.
 In 1970 St Teresa became the first woman doctor of the Church.
 She was given the title Mater Spiritualium or the Mother of Spirituality in the Catholic Church.

 Teresa loved the gospel of the woman at the well because she saw herself in a similar light.
 She related to the woman’s sinful past and the way that this meeting with Jesus changed everything about her life.
 Teresa was beautiful, had a vivacious personality and a very affectionate heart.
-As a teenager, she fell in love with a young man.
-But her father sensed the danger to her honor and took steps so that she had to make a dramatic break with this person.
-Her experience of the bitterness which earthly love brought her and her own fear that she might not make it to heaven if she continued the way she was going motivated her to make a dramatic decision: she would become a nun.
+From her autobiography we see that as a teenager she had certain friends who were not a great influence.
+While her words are not exactly clear, it seems she also developed a love interest with a view to possible marriage, but in secret and not according to the traditional systems in place.
+Her ever vigilant father sensed the danger to her honor and took steps so that she had to make a break with these persons and placed her in a religious boarding school nearby.
+There she met a sister was a good example to her of a happy, holy nun.
+This, plus the experience of the bitterness which her former life brought her and her own fear that she might not make it to heaven if she continued the way she was going helped motivate Teresa to make a dramatic decision: she too would become a nun.

-In the monastery, she was well-loved because of her warm and jovial personality.
-Her sensitive feminine heart yearned for connections with others, and she let herself get distracted by the many visitors she had, some of whom were noblemen who felt drawn to her, perhaps not always with the best motives.
+After a lot of back and forth she eventually joined the nearby Carmelite convent of the Incarnation.
+There she was well-loved because of her warm and jovial personality.
+Her sensitive feminine heart yearned for connections with others though, and she let herself get distracted by the many visitors she had, some of whom were noblemen who felt drawn to her, perhaps not always with the best motives.
 She admits that when she knew someone liked her, she could not stop thinking about them.

 Teresa was torn.
 She knew she vowed her life to Jesus and wanted him to be her priority but also felt very needy towards others.
 She experienced great inner tension which even made her sick for long periods of time.
 She never stopped hoping though that God would rescue her from this painful state.
 One day, after an agonizing period of prayer asking God to help her belong completely to Him, Jesus gave her some of the living water he promised to the Samaritan woman.
 Teresa heard an inner voice declare: “Do not be afraid my daughter, from now on you will no longer converse with men but with angels” (Life 24,5).